PDM – Mapping Variables to Microsoft Word

-Article by Joe Medeiros, CSWE updated December 13, 2012
+Article by Izaaz Sheikh updated December 13, 2012

 Article

-EPDM variables can be mapped to a Microsoft Office document.
-This can be used to automatically populate documents such as ECN’s (Engineering Change Notices).
+EPDM variables can be mapped to a Microsoft Office document, automatically populating documents such as ECN’s (Engineering Change Notices).

-and that the Variable has been mapped to the the data card.
+2) The Variable has been mapped to the data card.

 If you are not familiar with how this done, please refer to the SolidWorks Enterprise PDM Administration Guide.

-In order for the Variable to be mapped to the Word document, we must first define the Custom Property, in Word.
-From From the menu bar, in Work select the File tab
+3) In order for the variable to be mapped to the Word document, we must first define the Custom Property, in Word.
+From the menu bar, in Word select the File tab.

 Click on the Custom Tab to add or select a custom property.
-Link to Content may no be selectable, but it not required. .
+Link to Content may not be selectable, but it is not required.
 Click Add, to create/define the Custom Property and OK, to exit Properties.

 From Categories, select DocProperty and in the Field Properties, select the Property you want to link to the field.